 - 1926: No Competition

 Mullinalaghta were previously credited as the first winners of the Junior Championship in 1924, however no published evidence can be found to support that claim, with all of the evidence pointing instead to the first Junior Championship taking place in 1927.
 All Junior competition prior to 1927 was played on a league format and is therefore kept separate from knock-out Junior Championship records which began in 1927.
 For record purposes any Junior titles won from 1917 to 1926 as ‘League-Championship’ are not merged with Junior Championship titles from 1927 onward.
+Those titles are consistent with Junior League titles instead.
 This is consistent with all research prior to our work from 2014-2021.

 Feis Cup winners were as follows: